 “How good was the treatment your baby got at the health center?”

-“How good” is leading.
+“How good” is an example of a leading question error.
 It suggests that “good” treatment part of the expected answer.
 Respondents may avoid providing constructive feedback based on the wording of the question.

 A more objective way to ask the question is as follows:

 “How do you feel about the treatment your baby received at the health center?”

 Like the previous example, the respondent is encouraged to answer objectively, based solely on his or her experience.